 Languages for learning

-Winner of the 2018 Lovelace Medal, Gordon Plotkin FRS FRSE MAE, a theoretical computer scientist in the School of Informatics at the University of Edinburgh will be delivering this year's lecture.
+Winner of the 2018 Lovelace Medal, Gordon Plotkin FRS FRSE MAE, a theoretical computer scientist in the School of Informatics at the University of Edinburgh delivered this year's lecture.

 Date: Monday 4 March 2019

 Venue: The Royal Society, London

 The Lovelace Lecture is an opportunity to hear prominent figures from industry and academia speak about their work and their visions for the future.

 Prof Ross Anderson

 The real limits to scale a matter of science, or engineering, or of something else?